 You know it’s time to say goodbye to checks.
 They’re just so expensive and time-consuming to prepare.
 And with the USPS proposing to raise the rates on first-class postage from 55 to 58 cents on August 29th, check payments are likely to cost your business even more.
 This makes it a great time to shift to electronic payments.

-Let’s face it, right now when you pay suppliers with checks, your AP staff has to print them, chase down signatures, stuff, seal, and mail them.
+Let’s face it, right now when you pay suppliers with checks, your accounts payable staff has to print them, chase down signatures, stuff, seal, and mail them.
 That is not only costing you money, but it’s also preventing your team from allocating their time better, to help with financial analysis, or strategic payment plans.
 Then you have the fixed costs of toner, paper, and postage – which may soon end up costing you more.
 All in all, it costs your business roughly $6 every time you issue a check.

 Proposal Will Make Check Payments Not Only Pricier, but Slower Too